 |Battery life||2.5 - 6.5 hours||4.5 - 9 hours||3 - 7 hours|

 Something to keep in mind here is that some games are problematic on the Switch Lite.
 Specifically, games that require detachable Joy-Cons, motion controls, or HD rumble.

-At the end of the day, I don't think there's a definitive winner in this match-up.
-The system that you should get ultimately depends on your budget and your preferences.
+At the end of the day, the larger Nintendo Switch is a slightly better device, but the system that you should get ultimately depends on your budget and your preferences.
 If you need something that can act as a hybrid between a shared family console for multiplayer games and a portable gaming machine, then the larger Nintendo Switch is your best bet.
 You'll be able to play the entire library of Switch games on it, regardless of whether they work with handheld mode or not.
 Plus, the fact that you can remove the Joy-Cons gives you a lot of freedom to do things like connecting them to a grip to form a traditional-looking controller.

 That being said, the Nintendo Switch Lite gives you incredible value for the dollar, and its smaller size and lighter weight make it ideal for gaming on-the-go.
 Being able to experience most of the Switch library for only two-thirds of the price of a normal Switch is an opportunity that you absolutely should consider going with, especially if you tend to play your games more when out of the house.